GenomicsAotearoa/shell-for-bioinformatics/docs/2_download_data.md

 !!! danger "Applications will not trigger clear error messages for corrupted data"

-    The following is an error message recorded on the log for a failed `bedtools genomecov` process ran on NeSI Mahuika cluster
+    The following is an error message recorded on the log for a failed `bedtools genomecov` process ran on REANNZ Mahuika cluster
     ```bash
     terminate called after throwing an instance of 'std::bad_alloc'
     what(): std::bad_alloc